KruseLuds/noonlight-hass/README.md

 ## What Changed in This Fork

 This fork allows additional important critical and timely contextual information to be included in alerts such as the sensor name, cause of the alert and instructions for the dispatcher.
-To do so, it modernizes and extends the original Noonlight Home Assistant integration with a focus on newer Noonlight Dispatch API workflows, improved Home Assistant automation support, safer testing workflows, and richer dispatch context.
+To do so, it modernizes and extends the original Noonlight Home Assistant integration with a focus on newer Noonlight Dispatch API workflows, improved Home Assistant automation support, safer testing workflows and richer dispatch context.

 Major additions include: